elena-andreini/omdena-seagrass-mapping-streamlit/README.md

 ## **Contact:**

-For any questions or feedback, please contact [your email address or contact information].
+For any questions or feedback, please contact omdenatriestechapter@gmail.com.

 ## Link to the streamlit application